ocrmypdf/OCRmyPDF/docs/jbig2.md

 Dependencies include libtoolize and libleptonica, which on Ubuntu systems are packaged as libtool and libleptonica-dev.
 On Fedora (35) they are packaged as libtool and leptonica-devel.
-For this to work, please make sure to install `autotools`, `automake`, `libtool` and `leptonica` first if not already installed.
+For this to work, please make sure to install `autotools`, `automake`, `libtool`, `pkg-config` and `leptonica` first if not already installed.
+Other dependencies might be required depending on your system.

 :::{code} bash
-[sudo] apt install autotools-dev automake libtool libleptonica-dev
+[sudo] apt install autotools-dev automake libtool libleptonica-dev pkg-config
 :::

 {#jbig2-lossy}